 Getting the best outcome from your AML/CFT audit guide

-This information is intended to help our REs, especially small financial adviser businesses, get value from their AML/CFT Audit.
-Adopting all (or any) of these items in discussions with auditors is optional, but we believe that by considering these suggestions, REs are more likely to achieve the best possible results from their audit.
+This information is intended to help our reporting entities get value from their AML/CFT Audit.
+Adopting all (or any) of these items in discussions with auditors is optional, but we believe that by considering these suggestions, reporting entities are more likely to achieve the best possible results from their audit.

 In the case of an international wire transfer, the first reporting entity to transfer funds, and the last reporting entity to receive funds, must do a PTR.
 We expect that a reporting entity that receives and/or passes on instructions from a client to do an international wire transfer, but does not actually transfer the funds, is not required to do a PTR.
 This means that international wire transfers carried out by a bank on behalf of another reporting entity will be reportable by the bank.
 If an international wire transfer is settled outside the banking system (for example if a reporting entity carries out a transaction on behalf of a client and as a result money is made available to a beneficiary at another entity in another jurisdiction) the reporting entity must submit a PTR.